dagu-org/dagu/README.md

 ## Environment Variable

 You can configure the dagu's internal work directory by defining `DAGU_HOME` environment variables.
-Default path is `~/.dagu/`.
+The default path is `~/.dagu/`.

 ## Sending email notifications